wittrockscode/WebMLOpenEO/app/node-backend/README.md

 ### With Docker

 1. Make sure Docker is installed on your system.
-2. Navigate to the root of this project in your terminal.
+2. Navigate to the ``/WebMLOpenEO/app/node-backend`` in your terminal.
 3. Run the following command to build the Docker image:
    ```bash
    docker build -t node-backend .